CFGEIER/YDI_imaging/docs/index.rst

 Welcome to the YDI Lab Imaging Analysis Book!
 =============================

-This book is intended to serve as a central resource for all things related to imaging analysis in the 'YDI_Lab'_. <https://www.ydiatuga.com/home>'
+This book is intended to serve as a central resource for all things related to imaging analysis in the 'YDI_Lab'_.
-Get the latest news at `CNN`_.

 .. _YDI_Lab: https://www.ydiatuga.com/home